AKASHAorg/blog.akasha.world/_posts/2018-04-10-akasha-web-mend-the-gap.md

 **(*) Steps 1 and 2 can be skipped if you already have MetaMask installed**

+#### In case the web app will display a white page please check if your MetaMask extension is working properly

 On the other hand, the users preferring the desktop app experience should follow the instructions below:

 #### Instructions For Windows Pioneers